lamaAlrweta/Youtube-downloader/README.md

 ## Youtube downloader web app with Streamlit
-it's a web app developed py python to downlode videos from youtube
+it's a web app developed by python to download videos from youtube

 ## Requirements
 - Streamlit.